Resources - Table of Contents:

 through December 1976 available for download, and associated

-I don't know what happened to the 1977 data, and I don't know why the last three IPCC Assessment
+I don't know what happened to the early 1977 data, and I don't know why the last two IPCC Assessment

 Floods & sea-level: